riznob/ZoomPoker/README.md

 # ZoomPoker
 ## Planning Poker backgrounds for Zoom Meetings

 Use these backgrounds to cast your vote for story points while planning in Zoom Meetings.
-This repo includes images both mirrored and non-mirrored.
-I use the mirrored images.
 I've included a 4 so you can use these for "fist of five" voting also.
 I have also included the source image (ZoomPoker.xcf) that has a white background and a layer for each number.

 Non-mirrored background...
 ![1](1.jpg)